-The summer holidays are at last upon us.
-All over the West Midlands, there are some incredible events happening for children and families.
-Here are the best ones I’ve heard about, do let me know if you have any to add!
-I’ve included website links for you to check dates, times and availability.
+Please do let me know if you have any to add or any alterations I’m not aware of.
+I’ve included website links to make it easier to check dates, times and availability.
 For more things to do in the area from family or dog friendly attractions to ideas for a rainy day, head to my comprehensive list of things to do in the West Midlands.
 For ease, you can click on the area you’re interested below in to jump to that section.
+I have also prepared another post with information about attractions reopening across the whole of the UK.

 Things to do in Herefordshire during school Summer holidays